qjoly/matomo-exporter/README.md

 ## Matomo Exporter

 This project is a Python script that exports data from a Matomo instance to Prometheus.
-It is designed to be run as a standalone script that fetches data from the Matomo API and exposes it as Prometheus metrics.
+It is designed to be as simple as possible to use and deploy in a container.

+Since Matomo works with 'period' (day, week, month, year), the exporter will export the data for all types of periods and use labels to differentiate them.

 ## How to run